Mortgage Process Experience After Chapter 13 Bankruptcy

 Mortgage Process Experience With Lender Overlays

-- However, at the last minute, my company lost our main investor who had no lender overlays on FHA Loans After the Chapter 13 Bankruptcy discharge date
+- However, at the last minute, my company lost our main investor who had no lender overlays on FHA Loans After the Chapter 13 Bankruptcy discharged date

 - The two investors we had required a one year waiting period after a discharge of a Chapter 13 Bankruptcy discharged date

-- I frantically searched for another lender where they did not have any waiting period requirements after a Chapter 13 Bankruptcy discharged date
+- I frantically searched for another lender where that did not have any waiting period requirements after a Chapter 13 Bankruptcy discharge date

 - Found one where I helped Mary’s family and the new lender coordinate the file transfer

 - Long story short, Mary’s family have closed on their home yesterday, April 6, 2016